mr-chew/mr-chew.github.io/_posts/2022-8-20-Backjumping.md

                     return self.place_queen()
 ```

 If we are unable to find any safe location for the current column, we will retrieve the `conflict_set` for the particular column.
 The greatest value of the `conflict_set` will be the maximal column to backjump to.
-The column that we backjumped to and the subsequent columns will be emptied by setting it to `[]`.
+The column that we backjumped to and the subsequent columns will be emptied by setting their value to `[]`.
 The `place_queen` function will be called to proceed to work on the backjumped column.
 ```python
             max_jump = self.conflict_set[len(self.columns)]
             max_jump = set(max_jump)